-HR policies can be expressed as overall statements of the values of the organization.
-The main points that can be included in an overall policy statement and specific policy areas are set out below.
+HR policies can be expressed formally as overall statements of the values of the organization or in specific areas, as discussed in this chapter.

-Overall policy
+Overall HR policy

-The overall policy defines how the organization fulfils its social responsibilities for its employees and sets out its attitudes towards them.
+The overall HR policy defines how the organization fulfils its social responsibilities to its employees and sets out its attitudes towards them.
 It is an expression of its values or beliefs about how people should be treated.
-Peters and Waterman (1982) wrote that if they were asked for one all-purpose bit of advice for management, one truth that they could distil from all their research on what makes an organization excellent, it would be, 'Figure out your value system.
+Peters and Waterman (1982) wrote that if they were asked for one all-purpose bit of advice for management, one truth that they could distil from all their research on what makes an organization excellent, it would be: 'Figure out your value system.
 Decide what the organization stands for.'

-Selznick (1957) emphasized the key role of values in organizations, when he wrote 'The formation of an institution is marked by the making of value commitments, that is, choices which fix the assumptions of policy makers as to the nature of the enterprise, its distinctive aims, methods and roles.'
+Selznick (1957) emphasized the key role of values in organizations when he wrote: 'The formation of an institution is marked by the making of value commitments, that is, choices which fix the assumptions of policy makers as to the nature of the enterprise, its distinctive aims, methods and roles?

-The values expressed in an overall statement of HR policies may explicitly or implicitly refer to the following concepts:
+The values expressed in an overall statement of HR policies may explicitly or implicitly refer to the following concepts.